Association of Energy Engineers: Conferences/shows

 Each year, the Association of Energy Engineers (AEE) presents four conference and trade show events for energy and facility professionals.
-These events, held throughout the continental United States and Europe, provide opportunities to find out more about the issues and marketplace developments that impact decisions, as well as to see the latest technologies first hand.
+These events are held throughout the continental United States and Europe, and provide opportunities to find out more about the issues and marketplace developments that impact decisions, as well as to see emerging technologies first hand.

 AEE's four annual trade show events are: